a-carson/sr_indie_rnn/docs/index.markdown

 ###### <b>Audio Examples</b>
 <p style="font-size: 0.75em">
-Below are examples of five LSTM RNN models from the <a href="https://guitarml.com/tonelibrary/tonelib-pro.html">GuitarML Tone Library</a>.
+Below are examples of five LSTM RNN models from the <a href="https://guitarml.com/tonelibrary/tonelib-pro.html" target="_blank" rel="noopener noreferrer">GuitarML Tone Library</a>.
 These models are designed for operation at a sample rate (SR) of 44.1kHz.
 The audio examples below are the output signals when operating at different inference SRs, using the methods outlined in the paper:
 </p>
 <ul>